MicrosoftDocs/OData-docs/Odata-docs/client/v7/pagination.md

 ### Nested Pagination
 There are instances where we need to load pages of entities as well as pages of their related entities.
-The example below returns related Trips for each Person entity from the data service.
-It uses a do...while loop to paginate through Person entities and a nested while loop to paginate through the related Trips.
+The example below returns related `Trips` for each `Person` entity from the data service.
+It uses a do...while loop to paginate through `Person` entities and a nested while loop to paginate through the related `Trips`.
 We need to enumerate the response before calling `GetContinuation` on it.

 ``` csharp